 The title for the fastest cable modem has been granted to Netgear’s CM1000.
 Ten times faster Docsis 3.1, speed of up to 1000Mbps and compatibility with almost every major ISP- this is the CM1000.

 Netgear has a rather recognizable style of constructing their products.
 Users familiar with their hardware will find little out of the ordinary with the CM1000 as well.
-And that works in its favor since the build quality is strong and pleasing to look at.
-With triangular gratings all around, the front of this modem has an aluminum panel which has LEDs tucked behind it.
+And that works in its favour since the build quality is strong and pleasing to look at.
+With triangular gratings all around, the front of this modem has an aluminium panel which has LEDs tucked behind it.
 This simplicity is uniform throughout this modem.
-Backports feature a coaxial port, LAN port, reset button, power button and finally, power cable port.
+The modem features a coaxial port, LAN port, reset button, power button and finally, power cable port.

-One of the first modems ever to adopt the new and improved DOCSIS 3.1, the CM1000 can deliver speeds up to 1Gbps for high speed gaming and HD streaming.
-With the newer Docsis 3.1, you will certainly be safe for the future so that when DOCSIS 3.1 does become mainstream, your modem has it covered.
+One of the first modems ever to adopt the new and improved DOCSIS 3.1, the CM1000 can deliver speeds up to 1Gbps for high-speed gaming and HD streaming.
 It has 32 downstream and 8 upstream channels for DOCSIS 3.0.
 As for DOCSIS 3.1, the OFDM 2 x 2 channels will provide a reliable internet for any needs.
-These 32 channels can give a total downstream bandwidth of 1.2Gbps whereas the 8 upstream channels can do 304Mbps.
+The modem is plug and play, leading to quick connectivity with the compatible ISPs.
+The 32 downstream channels can give a total downstream bandwidth of 1.2Gbps whereas the 8 upstream channels can do 304Mbps.
 It is compatible with almost all of the major service providers and can quickly be activated when using Cox or XFINITY.
 One thing that users must be wary of is that it does not support bundled voice services provided by ISP- such as VoIP phones.